-On October 15, 2019, we completed the sale of the El Limon and La Libertad gold mines, the Pavon gold project and additional mineral concessions in Nicaragua to Calibre, pursuant to which we acquired an approximate 33% equity interest in Calibre.
-Following the completion of the acquisition of Fiore Gold by Calibre on January 12, 2022, as at the date of this Annual Information Form, we hold approximately 25% of the total issued and outstanding Calibre Shares.
+On October 15, 2019, we completed the sale of the El Limon and La Libertad gold mines, the Pavon gold project and additional mineral concessions in Nicaragua to Calibre, pursuant to which we acquired an approximate 33% equity interest in Calibre (the "Calibre Transaction").
+As at the date of this Annual Information Form, we hold approximately 25% of the total issued and outstanding common shares of Calibre ("Calibre Shares").
 In connection with the Calibre Transaction, B2Gold and Calibre entered into an Investor Rights Agreement pursuant to which, provided we hold 5% or more of the issued and outstanding Calibre Shares, we are entitled to designate one individual to serve as a director of Calibre.
-In addition, provided we hold 10% or more of the issued and outstanding Calibre Shares, we have the right to participate in any equity or convertible debt financings by Calibre, in order to maintain our pro rata ownership in Calibre at the time of any such financing, and we have pro rata top up rights in the event Calibre issues Calibre Shares in connection with a transaction, other than an equity financing, which would result in the dilution of our holdings by more than 1%.
+In addition, provided we hold 10% or more of the issued and outstanding Calibre

+Shares, we have the right to participate in any equity or convertible debt financings by Calibre, in order to maintain our pro rata ownership in Calibre at the time of any such financing, and we have pro rata top up rights in the event Calibre issues Calibre Shares in connection with a transaction, other than an equity financing, which would result in the dilution of our holdings by more than 1%.

-Based on our equity interest in Calibre, in 2021 our attributable share of gold production from Calibre's La Libertad and El Limon Mines was 59.819 ounces.
+Based on our equity interest in Calibre, in 2022 our attributable share of gold production from Calibre's operations was 54,871 ounces.

-In 2022, we estimate that, based on maintaining a 25% equity interest in Calibre, we would have an attributable share of Calibre's projected gold production of between 40,000 and 50,000 ounces.
+In 2023, we estimate that, based on maintaining a 25% equity interest in Calibre, we would have an attributable share of Calibre's projected gold production of between 60,000 and 70,000 ounces.